So You Want to Fish for Tarpon

 Boca Grande is the most famous tarpon fishing location in the world.
 The best months for fishing here are May and June when people from all over the world come to catch tarpon.
 The flats surrounding Homosassa Bay and Crystal River are also full of big tarpon May through June.
 Apalachicola Bay is another good spot, starting in June and running throughout the entire summer.

 The best locations are Key West Harbor, Bahia Honda Bridge, and Marquesas Keys during the month of May through late July, with the exception of Key West Harbor which is full of feeding tarpon a little earlier in the year, January through March.

 There is a large population of tarpon around the Channel Bridges, Tom’s Harbor, Seven Mile Bridge, and Long Key.
 Also, look for them near Marathon and Islamorada Key, as well.
 While they are present near the Keys year-round, peak season runs from mid-March until mid-July.

 Atlantic Coast, South of Biscayne Bay

-It seems the best areas for tarpon fishing is along our west coast but tarpon is found throughout Florida’s Atlantic coast as well.
+The west coast seems to have the best areas for tarpon fishing.
+However, Florida’s Atlantic coast has tarpon as well.
 Specifically the ports and inlets south of Biscayne Bay which offer the best tarpon fishing from January to June.